 Flood warning combined with high tide causing inundation

-According to the forecast of the Southern Institute of Water Resources Planning, on September 19, the Central Highlands and the South will have moderate rain, heavy rain, thunderstorms, and locally very heavy rain with common rainfall from 40-80mm, in some places over 150mm, concentrated in the afternoon and night.
+According to the forecast of the Southern Institute of Irrigation Planning, on September 19, the Central Highlands and the South will have moderate rain, heavy rain, thunderstorms, and locally very heavy rain with rainfall ranging from 40-80mm, in some places over 150mm, concentrated in the afternoon and at night.

-The Institute warns of flood developments in the Mekong Delta, with floods in the upper reaches of the Mekong River at Tan Chau and Chau Doc stations showing a strong upward trend due to upstream floods combined with high tides.
+The Institute warns of flood developments in the Mekong Delta, with floods at the headwaters of the Mekong River at Tan Chau and Chau Doc stations showing a strong upward trend due to upstream floods combined with high tides.

 Therefore, the flood flow upstream to the Mekong River source at Tan Chau and Chau Doc will continue to increase, with the high tide forecast to peak on September 19.